nervosnetwork/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 Organization: Nervos Foundation
 Created: 2019-03-08
 ---
-# RFC: Crypto-Economics of the Nervos Common Knowledge Base
+# Crypto-Economics of the Nervos Common Knowledge Base

 ## 1. The Objectives of a Token Economics Design